cathaloruaidh/genomeBuildConversion/README.md

 ## 3.4&nbsp; Combine Sites
-For each of the five unstable regions, combine all the individual base-pair sites and collapse into multi-site regions.
+For each of the five unstable regions, combine all the individual base-pair positions and collapse into multi-site regions.
 Additionally, combine the four novel unstable regions into one file.

 ```